minstradamuss/1-term-in-ITMO-university/README.md

 # 1 term in ITMO-university
-Working days or how I do almost nothing in M3135.
+Doing shit or almost doing nothing in M3135.
+Or just my working days.